ehuelsmann/ledgersmb-book/README.md

 # Build Requirements

 The book should build with any recent LaTeX installation.
-The book is expected to produce both HTML and PDF.
-The book is currently tested with:
+The book is expected to produce both HTML and PDF and is currently tested with:

-* LaTeXML version 0.8.6
+* LaTeXML version 0.8.7
 * TeX Live 2022

 All documents can be built by running the script `local-build.sh --use-pdf-latex`.
 This will create a directory called `local-build` that contains the book in PDF, single page HTML, and multi-page HTML formats.